thinkjs/cn.thinkjs.org/README.md

 # cn.thinkjs.org

-# If we find any error and bugs  contact i will give you a gift
+If you find any typo or error, please open a pull request to fix it :)